tonysneed/Demo.AspNetCore.EF6/Readme.md

 # Using Entity Framework 6 with ASP.NET Core 1.0

-*Updated for ASP.NET Core RC2 based on .NET CLI.*
+*Updated for ASP.NET Core 1.0 RTM based on .NET CLI.*

 1. Start with a new C# web app using ASP.NET Core 1.0
     - Select the Web API template (preview)